unadlib/usm/README.md

 ### Decorators

-`usm` provides decorator `@state` to wrap a variable with a state, and decorator `@action` is used to wrap a function that changes state (the last parameter passed in by the function is always the current state object).
+`usm` provides decorator `@state` to wrap a variable with a state, and decorator `@action` is used to wrap a function that changes state (the last parameter passed in by the function is always the current state object). `@computed` is used in state `computed`, and it must be an compute function array.

 ```js
 class Shop extends Module {